 I am grateful

-for the year that did not ask politely.
+for the year that arrived without politeness.

 For the grief that pressed its full weight